 During his career, Stephen has been on a number of community and financial services boards.
 He currently serves as a director on the London Economic Development Corporation Board, as well as the Canadian Credit Union Association, of which he was Chair of the Board for 2016 - 2018.

-Stephen and his wife Betty live on a farm west of London, and have two children, Kyle and Elise.
+Stephen and his wife Betty live on a farm west of London, and have two children.
 He enjoys reading, coaching, travelling, running, and biking.
 He is active on social media.

 Tania holds a Masters of Business Administration from York University and a Bachelor of Arts in honours psychology from Western University.
 She is a lifelong learner, having completed several executive education programs over her career.
 She has contributed to the credit union system as a member of the National Marketing Advisory Committee, National ATM Accessibility Task Force, Central 1 Research Advisory Committee, and the Ontario Brand Working Group.

-Tania calls downtown London home, where she and her husband Steve enjoy gardening, playing golf and staying connected with the community.
+Tania lives in downtown London, where she and her husband Steve enjoy gardening, playing golf and staying connected with the community.
 Her community involvement includes service as a member of the board of directors of the Boys & Girls Club of London.

 Scott’s focuses are payment modernization, consumer direct finance, digital identity, information technology, software development, and business intelligence & analytics